sam-jdNZ2018/tribute-page/README.markdown

 Viewable at [this link](https://sam-jdnz2018.github.io/tribute-page/) hosted on GitHub Pages.

-A web page in tribute to the tech entrepreneur/ humanitarian Bill Gates.
+My very first web page.
+Created in tribute to the tech entrepreneur/ humanitarian Bill Gates.
 My interpretation of the 'Tribute Page' project from FreeCodeCamp.
 Brought into GitHub from CodePen where it was originally created.

 ## Contributors